udx/wp-stateless/readme.txt

 == Upgrade Notice ==
+= 4.0.0 =
+You will be prompted to run data optimization after upgrade.
+Please make a backup copy of your database.

 = 3.2.3 =
 Before upgrading to WP-Stateless 3.2.3, please, make sure you use PHP 8.0 or above.